Praful932/blog/_pages/about.md

 ---

 On this blog, I document my learnings and experiences.
+I usually publish new blogs in the first week of a month.

 I am reachable on [LinkedIn](https://www.linkedin.com/in/praful-mohanan-26615873/) & [Twitter](https://twitter.com/PrafulMohanan) : )